There were loads of experiences I was excited to have when I arrived in Japan.

 I found a stone bench in the moss garden and sat to meditate for 10 minutes to the sounds of birds, trickling water, and footsteps.
 It was such a lovely place to collect my thoughts away from the crowds of Nara Park.
 Zen gardens can be found near many temples are shrines throughout Japan – make sure you take a few moments to sit quietly and relax when you find one.

 Traditional Japanese-style rooms are a little different from what we might expect from a regular hotel.
 Tatami rooms can be found at most Ryokans (Japanese inns) or onsen resorts around the country.

 The rooms are generally an open space with tatami straw mats covering the floor.
 Shoes must be taken off before entering the room.
 Instead of beds, futon mattresses are laid out on the mats.
 This might sound like a strange way to spend the night, but it’s actually quite comfortable!
 We stayed in a tatami room for one night at a resort in Mt Fuji for a unique experience.

 9. Get lost in the streets of Tokyo

 Tokyo is truly a huge and mind-blowing city.
 The streets, which range from the insanely busy Shibuya crossing to tiny hidden alleyways, are lined with neon lights and lanterns that hang outside brightly lit bars and restaurants.
 The various sights, smells, and sounds trigger a sensory overload.

-We stayed in the suburb of Ebisu – just one stop on the metro south of Shibuya.
+We stayed in a boutique hotel in Ebisu – just one stop on the metro south of Shibuya.
 There were a few tourists in the area, but there were plenty more Japanese, which made it an authentic area to wander around and get lost in.

 You might also like: